 Can You Legally Live in an RV on Your Own Land?

 In most counties, and just about every incorporated city, town, and village, it is illegal to live in an RV on your own land.
-At least, without making any modifications to the RV.
+At least, without making modifications to the RV.

-If you have not yet purchased land, then you should definitely make sure to buy land that is administered by the county, and not by a city, town, or village.
+Thus, if your goal is to live in an RV on your own land, you’ll have to do some research in finding areas where code enforcement is lax and where neighbors are tolerant.
+Make sure to buy land that is administered by the county, and not by a city, town, or village.
 Counties tend to be more lenient with respect to land use.
 At the same time, people who live in rural areas tend to care less about what their neighbors are doing.

-Read our other article, “Can I Live in a Motorhome On My Own Land?“
+Read our other article, “Can I Live in a Motorhome On My Own Land?

 A Building Permit is Required to Move an RV on to Your Land